-Printed books or digital books - which is more environmentally friendly?
+Printed books or digital books - which are more environmentally friendly?

-“Homo sapiens is a storytelling animal that thinks in stories rather than in numbers or graphs” - so wrote Yuval Noah Harari at the beginning of his book “21 Lessons for the 21st Century”.
+“Homo sapiens is a storytelling animal that thinks in stories rather than in numbers or graphs” - thus wrote Yuval Noah Harari at the beginning of his book “21 Lessons for the 21st Century”.
 Storytelling is a fundamental aspect of our human nature, with tales being passed down from generation to generation, from father to son, from mother to daughter, since the dawn of humanity.
-About 5,000 years ago, a major technological shift in the realm of storytelling occurred with the invention of cuneiform writing, which allowed humans to express in written form everything that they could previously convey orally.
-Testament to this, ancient scrolls and books that relay diverse narratives have been discovered all over the world.
+About 5,000 years ago, a major technological shift in the realm of storytelling occurred with the invention of cuneiform writing, which allowed humans to express in written form everything that they could previously convey only through spoken words.
+Testament to this, ancient scrolls and books relaying an array of narratives have been discovered worldwide.

 For thousands of years, these scrolls and books were accessible only to affluent or educated individuals.
-Their accessibility to the general public changed with the printing revolution in the 15th century, when Johannes Gutenberg invented the printing press, thus enabling the mass production of printed books quickly and cost-effectively.
+Their accessibility to the general public changed with the printing revolution in the 15th century, when Johannes Gutenberg invented the printing press, which enabled quick and cost-effective mass production of printed books.
 About 15 years ago, the digital revolution introduced us to the electronic reader (e-reader), a device specifically designed for viewing and reading books.
 Surprisingly, even with the advent of digital reading devices, printed books continue to dominate the book market.
 According to the American Publishers Association, only about 10% of all books sold in the United States are digital books, even fewer are audiobooks, with the majority being printed books.

 How Do Digital Books Work?

-The screens of digital books are different from those of televisions or computers.
-Anyone who’s ever read text from a computer or tablet screen knows that after a few hours, their eyes can become “tired”.
-Computer and television screens emit blue light, which can be harmful to the retina of our eyes.
+The screens of digital books are distinct from those of televisions or computers.
+Anyone who has ever read a text from a computer or a tablet screen knows that after several hours, their eyes can become “fatigued”.
+Computer and television screens emit blue light that can potentially harm the eye’s retina.
 Additionally, sunlight or neon lights can create unwanted reflections on the screen.
-Computer and television screens, such as LCD screens, are composed of thousands of pixels.
-Each pixel contains three cells with filters in red, green, and blue, and by combining these three primary colors, any desired color can be created and displayed on the screen.
-Color is determined by a change in an electric field that causes different amounts of light to pass through each of the three cells that make up the pixel.
-Thus, a certain and defined color is created in each pixel, which may differ from those of the other pixels.
-All the colors that reach our eyes from all the pixels create the complete image on our screen.
+Computer and television screens, such as LCD screens, consist of thousands of pixels.
+Each pixel contains three cells equipped with red, green, and blue filters, and by combining these three primary colors, any desired color can be generated and displayed on the screen.
+The color of each pixel is determined by a change in an electric field that allows differing amounts of light to pass through each of the three cells making up the pixel.
+Thus, a specific color is created in each pixel, which may differ from the colors of other pixels.
+The full image we see on our screen is a result of the combined colors emitted from all the pixels.

-Unlike computer and television screens, e-reader screens use a technology called electrophoretic display.
-In this technology, each pixel is composed of a tiny capsule filled with a transparent fluid and small particles of two types - white ones with a positive charge and black ones with a negative charge.
+Unlike computer and television screens, e-reader screens utilize a technology called electrophoretic display.
+With this technology, each pixel consists of a tiny capsule filled with a transparent fluid and two types of small particles - white ones that carry a positive charge and black ones with a negative charge.
 These capsules are positioned between two electrodes.
-When an electric field is activated in one direction, only the white particles move up towards the screen,creating a white dot; when an electric field is applied in the opposite direction, only the black particles move towards the screen, creating a black dot.
-The sum of the dots on the screen creates a display of text in black and white.
+When an electric field is activated in one direction, only the white particles move up towards the screen, forming a white dot.
+Conversely, when an electric field is applied in the opposite direction, only the black particles move towards the screen, forming a black dot.
+The combination of these dots on the screen creates a display of text in black and white.

-This technology has two major advantages.
-Firstly, it is an energy-efficient method since the only energy required is to move the particles from one place to another.
+This technology offers two major advantages.
+Firstly, it is highly energy-efficient since energy is only required to move the particles from one position to another.
 Therefore, as long as the content displayed on the screen remains the same, no additional energy is required.
-Secondly, these screens do not emit light but rather scatter light from the environment, similar to paper.
-As a result, they are more convenient to read, cause less eye strain, and can be read even when direct sunlight is shining on them.
+Secondly, unlike traditional screens, these screens do not emit light but rather scatter ambient light, similar to paper.
+As a result, they offer a more comfortable reading experience, cause less eye strain, and can be read even under direct sunlight.

 The Carbon Footprint of Books

-A single e-book reader can enable us to read as many books as we want.
-There’s no need to cut down trees to produce paper or transport physical books, which requires fuel consumption.
+A single e-book reader allows us to access an unlimited number of books, without the necessity to cut down trees for paper production or to physically transport books, which involves fuel consumption.
 At first glance, this appears to be an unparalleled green technology.
-But is it really so?
-Are digital books really environmentally preferable?
+But is this really so?
+Are digital books genuinely more environmentally friendly?

-There is no definitive answer to this question, as it depends on the reading habits of each individual.
-To discuss this, it is important to understand how the environmental impact of printed books compares to that of digital books.
-One way to do this is by measuring the carbon footprint, which is the total greenhouse gas emissions of a person, factory, country, or process of producing a product, measured in weight units of of carbon dioxide (CO2).
+The response to this question isn't straightforward, as it largely depends on an individual’s reading habits.
+To gain a better understanding, we need to assess the environmental impact of printed books as compared to that of digital books.
+One way to do this is by measuring their respective carbon footprints, which is the total greenhouse gas emissions associated with a person, factory, country, or production process of a product, measured in weight units of carbon dioxide (CO2).
 Research in this field has shown that the carbon footprint of a single book printed on paper is 7.5 kg of CO2, while the carbon footprint of an e-book reader is 168 kg of CO2.
-This means that producing an e-book reader results in emitting 22.5 times more CO2 than producing a printed book.
-Therefore, a person who reads more than 23 books on their e-book reader will have a lower carbon footprint in terms of CO2 emissions than someone who reads physical books.
+This suggests that the production of an e-reader results in the emission of 22.5 times more CO2 than the production of a printed book.
+Thus, an individual who reads more than 23 books on their e-reader will have a lower carbon footprint in terms of CO2 emissions than someone who chooses to read printed books.

 Resources and Water